 Signing up for Research Studies

-Throughout the semester you may sign-up for research studies using the on-line Research Sign-up System.
+Throughout the semester students enrolled in designated courses (Psych 101, 230, 280 and ComSt 101) may sign-up for research studies using the on-line Research Sign-up System.
 You are encouraged to check the system regularly because the availability of studies changes frequently.
 Each study is briefly described on-line.

 When you participate in a research study, please be sure to collect a receipt.
 Retain this receipt until the end of the term.
 The receipt is proof that you have participated in the research study and will be used to resolve any discrepancies in research credits you have earned.